 Governance Process – 7 Committees of the Board

 There will be two types of Committees of the Board, standing and ad-hoc committees.
 These Committees have an advisory function to the Board.
 They do not speak or act for the Board.
-They do not have the authority to direct staff, although they may, through the Board, ask the Executive Director to allocate resources in support of committee activities.
-The Board appoints committee members annually for one-year terms.
+They do not have the authority to direct staff.
+Through the Board, they may ask the Executive Director to allocate resources in support of committee activities.
+The Board appoints committee members.

 Governance Process – 8 Standing Committee Roles